parth-d/DiningPhilosophers/README.md

 #Homework 1: Problem 1 (Exercise 1.1)
 ## Dining Philosophers
 ### Approach:
 The first step was to create a runnable Philosopher.
 This philosopher holds two objects (chopsticks).
 When the philosopher thinks (constant time; can be modified in the code), they do not hold any chopsticks.
 When they feel hungry, they pick up two chopsticks close to them one by one.
-This is implemented in this code by synchronising the access to the shared chopstick objects.
+This is implemented in this code by synchronizing the access to the shared chopstick objects.
 ### Problems and workarounds:
 #### 1. Mutual Exclusion:
 It needs to be made sure that two philosophers cannot hold a chopstick object at the same time.
 This is made sure by using synchronizing in Java.